kuhrusty/Scrapple/README.md

 Relevant link: https://www.boardgamegeek.com/article/26688666#26688666

+For notes on checking out & building this, see [CONTRIBUTING.md].

 ### How does it work?

 When someone looks up a word, the first thing we do is look it up through the